XPilot/ByteArray.js/README.md

 **As of 7 April, I added a small example of a Java ByteArray.**

-**AS of 7 April, xByteArray now supports raw writing and reading of SIGNED bytes.
+**As of 7 April, xByteArray now supports raw writing and reading of SIGNED bytes.
 This update also contains a readString without assigning the length.
 You can find it in RawByteArray.**

 - Properties
 - Standalone methods